tzachshabtay/MonoAGS/Docs/articles/getting-started.md

 Additionally, in the root folder of the solution, you'll also find the *AGS.API* project and the *Tests* project.
 The tests project is for running tests that check that the engine is functioning properly, as a game developer you shouldn't touch that project (you can delete it if you want).

 The API project contain all of the definitions of what different systems and components of the game should do.
 This might also be referred to as contracts, or using the c# term of interfaces (it's a common convention in c# to start all interface names with an "I").
 Those interfaces are then implemented by the engine.
-Ideally, the game is programmed against the interfaces, so plugin authors might implement those interafces differently and your game will be able to run with those plugins as well.
+Ideally, the game is programmed against the interfaces, so plugin authors might implement those interfaces differently and your game will be able to run with those plugins as well.

 ## Create your own game project: